Typistchen/APPN/README.md

 # Running the scripts
-To pre-train the contrastive network in the terminal, use:
+To train the APPN network in the terminal, use:
 ```bash
 $ python experiment.sh
 ```